 The harassing company pays our fees.

-According to the BBB, American Management Services, Inc. was founded in 1994 and incorporated in 1999.
-The BBB established AMS’s profile page in 1997.
-AMS is listed as a collection agency.
-Buzzfile estimates AMS’s annual revenue at $740,000 and the size of its headquarters staff at 8 employees.
+They’re legit.
+According to the BBB, American Management Services, Inc. is a legitimate collection agency, founded in 1994 and incorporated in 1999.
+The BBB established AMS’ profile page in 1997.
+Buzzfile estimates American Management Services’ annual revenue at $740,000 and the size of its headquarters staff at 8 employees.

 As a full-service third-party collection agency, AMS offers a range of debt collection services.
 AMS’s delinquent account recovery division “will collect…non-paying accounts.”
 Their accounts receivable management division acts as an extension of the client’s business office.
 AMS also collects on all forms of NSF checks.
 AMS’s skip tracing division “utilizes the debtor’s credit and history information as well as various other…tools.”
 AMS’s legal division “will sue on… the client’s behalf and pay all the court costs and attorney fees.”
 Finally, their credit reporting division “will report any debtor to the credit bureau as provided by law.”